 Are you having bladder problems?
+Are you wondering how can drinking liquids at night increase your risk for urologic problems?
 If so, you are one of over 13 million people of both sexes that do.
 Many of these problems can be resolved by seeing a physician who specializes in urology.
 One of the more common issues is urinary incontinence, or unwanted loss of control of the urinary tract.
 In most cases, this is a temporary issue caused by illness or another medical condition.
 Women and older adults are affected more often, but seeking help from a physician can often improve these problems with proper treatment.
 While it may be an embarrassing condition, it is treatable so don’t hesitate to ask for help.

 Other bladder problems that can be diagnosed and treated by a urologist are hematuria, overactive bladder, and urinary tract infection.
 Many things, including coughing during the common cold, can cause urinary incontinence.
 Other causes include:

 - Enlarged prostate

 - Foods that irritate the bladder

 - Diseases of the central nervous system

 Urinary incontinence has several symptoms that you may detect yourself.
 Those symptoms are: difficulty emptying the bladder, frequent urgent urination, and accidents.
 People who have this condition may refrain from activities to avoid embarrassment.
 These symptoms may come on slowly and not be detected immediately.

 Drinking Before Bed